 - In November 2018, we in-licensed THIO from University of Texas Southwestern, in Dallas.
 The patent license is global and exclusive for the duration of the patients' lives. - In 2019, we completed a common stock seed round in the amount of \$2 million. - In 2019, we generated the first data for THIO demonstrating complete regression with no recurrence when administered in advance of atezolizumab (TecentriQ®; Genentech), in colorectal and lung cancer preclinical models. - In the First Quarter 2020, we filed a provisional patent application for THIO in sequential combination with checkpoint inhibitors, covering all tumor types.
 The patent was allowed in the US in the First Quarter 2021 and expires in 2041. - In the First Quarter 2021, we entered into a Drug Supply Agreement with Regeneron Pharmaceuticals, Inc. Under this agreement, Regeneron will provide cemiplimab (LIBTAYO; anti-PD-1 checkpoint inhibitor) at no charge for the THIO-101 trials, testing THIO administration for immune activation followed by cemiplimab in NSCLC.
 This drug supply agreement replaces direct drug purchase expense that we would be otherwise required to incur.
 In exchange, Regeneron received development exclusivity in NSCLC for the duration of the trial which is expected to be two years, meaning we cannot conduct trials in NSCLC with another checkpoint inhibitor during the time of the trial.
-All other areas of study and development in any other tumor types remain open. - In the First Quarter 2021, we initiated our clinical supply manufacturing (CMC) under Good Manufacturing Practices (GMP) conditions to provide clinical supply for THIO-101 and other development needs. - In the Second Quarter 2021, we completed a convertible note funding round in the amount of approximately \$8 million. - In the Third Quarter 2021 and Fourth Quarter 2021, we sold common shares of MAIA for total proceeds of approximately \$6.2 million. - In the First Quarter 2022, we completed the Crossover Round for total proceeds of approximately \$2.4 million. - In the First Quarter 2022, THIO received approval by the Bellberry Human Research Ethics Committee (HREC) in Australia to initiate the THIO-101 Phase 2 clinical study.
+All other areas of study and development in any other tumor types remain open. - In the First Quarter 2021, we initiated our clinical supply manufacturing (CMC) under Good Manufacturing Practices (GMP) conditions to provide clinical supply for THIO-101 and other development needs. - In the Second Quarter 2021, we completed a convertible note funding round in the amount of approximately \$8 million. - In the Third Quarter 2021 and Fourth Quarter 2021, we sold common shares of MAIA for total proceeds of approximately \$6.2 million.
+After this round, we - believe we have raised sufficient capital to fund the THIO-101 lead-in and preliminary efficacy of the phase 2 THIO-101 trial. - In the First Quarter 2022, we completed the Crossover Round for total proceeds of approximately \$2.4 million. - In the First Quarter 2022, THIO received approval by the Bellberry Human Research Ethics Committee (HREC) in Australia to initiate the THIO-101 Phase 2 clinical study.